serin3/AniChaLibra/README.md

 The `id` is a unique integer for every character.

 Character images are externally hosted (mostly from official sources or anime galleries).

+---

+## ➕ Add Character Panel

+To use the character-adding panel:

+1. Clone or download the project locally.
+2. Ensure you have `animeChDB.json` inside the correct `/data` directory.
+3. Run a local development server (e.g. with **Live Server**, Express, or similar).
+4. Open the **Add Character** page from the interface.
+5. Submissions will directly modify your local `animeChDB.json`.

+> ⚠️ Changes will not persist or work unless a proper local environment is active